Wednesday, January 13, 2010

 Bad Lieutenant: Port of Call - New Orleans - directed by Werner Herzog

-(I watched this with my boyfriend Misha Glouberman at my favourite movie house in Toronto, the Royal on College St., It is a big cinema that is always pretty near empty.
+(I watched this at my favourite movie house in Toronto, the Royal on College St. It's a big cinema that is always pretty near empty.
 Sometimes you see the directors standing outside smoking and once I saw the main actor - in the movie I had just watched - sitting at the back with her friends.
 The conversations before this movie started were hilarious.
-People explaining to their companions who Werner Herzog is.
-People explaining to their companions who Nicolas Cage is.
-It sounded like no one had seen the first Bad Leitenent movie – the one where Harvey Keitel was acting.
+People explaining to their companions who Werner Herzog was.
+People explaining to their companions who Nicolas Cage was.
+It sounded like no one had seen the first Bad Lieutenant movie – the one where Harvey Keitel was acting.
 I hadn’t either.
 The movie was out of focus for the first 10 minutes, but then the projectionist fixed it.)

 If life is art for you and you are living your life and in your life you want to watch a Hollywood cop movie that’s about America, you go see this movie, cause it’s like you’re dreaming a cop movie about America in public with other people around you.
 And for you, maybe most of life is art – but sometimes it is more so.

 Sometimes the movie comes into focus as a real cop flick complete with a banquet ceremony and a happily pregnant ex-prostitute and then it goes back out again to the place where you’ve been dancing to the beat for a million years in an unconscious stupor.